 After long consultations with colleagues in Iowa’s International Program, and at colleges and universities around the United States, AHB released its first title, A Castle in Romagna, which was selected for the Small Press Distribution program by the Independent Book Publishers Association, giving our press that most precious and hard to come by commodity: distribution.

-In the years since, we've published nearly twenty more works in translation, including essay, poetry and short story collections, anthologies and novels from Croatia to Vietnam.
+In the years since, we've published more than twenty more works in translation, including essay, poetry and short story collections, anthologies and novels from Croatia to Korea, Greece to Uzbekistan.
 We currently work with IPG’s Small Press United.
-Design consultation is through the University of Iowa’s Center for the Book.

 The best way to contribute is to purchase our books—for yourself, your friends, your family, your colleagues, your classmates, your co-workers, in short, for anyone who loves world literature.
 If you are a teacher or a book club member, we're always happy to work with you on discounted bulk orders.
 If you use your local public library (please do), then consider recommending that they purchase our books.

 AHB's books are financed primarily through grants and donations, for which we are always sincerely grateful.
-We've received grants from the National Arts Council of Singapore, the Japanese Literature Publishing Project, the Croatian Ministry of Culture, the Cultural Services of the French Embassy in the U.S., the Consulate General of Israel in New York, the Iowa Arts Council, the Witter Bynner Foundation for Poetry, and Italy's Ministry of Foreign Affairs.
+We've received grants from the National Arts Council of Singapore, the Japanese Literature Publishing Project, the Croatian Ministry of Culture, the Cultural Services of the French Embassy in the U.S., the Consulate General of Israel in New York, the Iowa Arts Council, the Witter Bynner Foundation for Poetry, the Literary Translation Institute of Korea, and Italy's Ministry of Foreign Affairs.
 For more information about how individuals and organizations can support AHB please visit our CONTACT page.

 Nataša Durovicová is the editor of 91st Meridian Press, an imprint of AHB.
 She is also an editor for the International Writing Program at the University of Iowa and teaches or co-organizes a variety of contemporary literature courses issuing from the program’s residency.